Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Triangulability

 Triangulation is impossible if $\lck>k$, for the same reason that you can't reconstruct a point $X$ in $\PP^3$ based on one single projection $x$ of $X$ onto a camera plane $\PP^2$; there is a 1-dimensional family of points in the preimage, i.e. the back-projected line $H$, and any point in $H$ projects onto $x$.
-Therefore the reconstruction is not unique.
 However, if $\lck=k$, then a generic element of the multiview variety can be triangulated.
-Indeed, since $P$ lies in \Cref{eq: wedge c_i vee P}, if they are of the same dimension $\lck=k$, then $P=H_{[n]}$, where $H_i=c_i\vee P$ are the back-projected planes.
-It follows by \Cref{le: semi-upper} that $\lck=k$ is equivalent to $\Phick$ being generically injective.
-It is also equivalent to $\Mck$ being birationally equivalent to $\Gr(k,\PP^n)$; the inverse rational map to $\Phick$ sends $(H_1,\ldots,H_n)$ to $P=H_{[n]}$.
+Indeed, since $P$ lies in \eqref{eq: wedge c_i vee P}, if $\lck=k$, then $P=H_{[n]}$, where $H_i=c_i\vee P$ are the back-projected planes.
+The property $\lck=k$ is also equivalent to $\Mck$ being birationally equivalent to $\Gr(k,\PP^n)$; the inverse rational map to $\Phick$ sends $(H_1,\ldots,H_n)$ to $P=H_{[n]}$.
+We have now motivated the titular definition of this section.